Step 5: Business opportunities

 Although official sanctions primarily concern the party that committed the infringement and the state, these sanctions can also deter others from committing infringements, which in turn benefits the holder of intellectual property rights.

 Infringing an intellectual property right is a criminal offence if it is committed wilfully or through gross negligence.
-The sanction that is imposed in such cases will normally be a fine, but imprisonment for up to two years is also a possibility.
+The sanction that is imposed in such cases will normally be a fine, but imprisonment is also a possibility.
 Perhaps most spectacular was the so-called “Pirate Bay judgement”, where four people were sentenced to imprisonment for up to a year for aiding and abetting certain infringements of intellectual property rights committed by users of Pirate Bay.

 Seizure, prohibition and fines